WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/feat.md

 2. No `FeatureGroup` is specified
 3. No `FeatureTag` is specified

 Numbers 2 and 3 are simple so fix those first.
-You're probably wondering what `FeatureGroup` and `FeatureTag` do and why they're needed.

 The impact of `FeatureTag` is easy to see in game: if you hover over a feat in the selection UI, the tags are listed below the description box.
 You can use the search box to filter feats by tag.

-`FeatureGroup` is less clear; it has values like `CombatFeat` and `WizardFeat` which makes it seem as if this populates class specific feat selection lists.
-Unfortunately it does not.
-It is used for UI treatments such as additional description text on teamwork feats and changing the order of displayed feats in the selection UI.
+`FeatureGroup` is less clear; it has values like `CombatFeat` and `WizardFeat` used for UI treatments such as additional description text on teamwork feats and changing the order of displayed feats in the selection UI.

 > [!TIP]
 > BlueprintFeatureSelection has a field for a FeatureGroup.
 [TabletopTweaks](https://github.com/Vek17/WrathMods-TabletopTweaks/) uses this field to automatically add feats to the appropriate lists.
 See the FeatTool utility.